jcarenza/allisoncarenza/src/posts/a-new-chapter.md

 ---
-title: 'A new chapter'
+title: "A new chapter"
-description: '<p>It&apos;s odd.
-Usually on the last day of school I&apos;m bubbling over with excitement and anticipation of the coming summer. [&hellip;]</p>
+description: "It&apos;s odd.
+Usually on the last day of school I&apos;m bubbling over with excitement and anticipation of the coming summer."
-'
-publishDate: 'Jun 2, 2010'
+publishDate: "Jun 2, 2010"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: ''
+heroImage: ""
-alt: 'A new chapter'
+alt: "A new chapter"
-slug: 'a-new-chapter'
+slug: "a-new-chapter"
-category: ['About Allison']
+category: ["About Allison"]
 tags: []
 ---